Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

 — WGN TV News (@WGNNews) March 9, 2017

-According to Refinery29, “A recent CNN/ORC poll found that 52% of Americans have a favorable view of FLOTUS.”
-That is a sizable jump from the 36 percent approval rating she held after her husband was elected and up until Trump was inaugurated in late January.
+According to Refinery 29, “A recent CNN/ORC poll found that 52% of Americans have a favorable view of FLOTUS.”
+That is a sizable jump from the 36% approval rating she held after her husband was elected and up until Trump was inaugurated in late January.

-Melania is almost 20 years older than she was back when that interview was done with Stern, as is President Trump.
-Sure, they lived a life that was a bit extravagant and being on Stern’s show might have been part of that extravagance.
-They were a lot younger in the 90s and being a guest on the Howard Stern Show was something many celebrities were doing back then, as well as today.

-That was almost two decades ago and they are different people today than they were in 1999.
-For one thing Melania is a mother today and she makes this her number one priority.
-Donald Trump is putting all his time and work into America for the people of this nation.
-So what if they were on Stern’s show two decades ago, it doesn’t change who they are today or take away from what they are doing for this country.

 [Featured Image by Chip Somodevilla/AP Images]